 Sometimes called the Golden Island, Sipan is the largest and most populated of the Elaphite (Elafit) Islands.
-The mild winter climate prevails in this little space with of an improbably great cultural tradition, there are an enormous number of monuments, over thirty churches, several monasteries, and over sixty Gothic and Renaissance summer residences of the well-to-do.
+The mild winter climate prevails in this little space with of an improbably great cultural tradition, there is an enormous number of monuments, over thirty churches, several monasteries, and over sixty Gothic and Renaissance summer residences of the well-to-do.
 On Sipan, quite unlike anywhere else, you can wander for hours along the beaten paths, but you can also find one for yourself alone, used just by the occasional wild creature, perhaps.
 There are few such untouched places left in the world today.

 Day 2 - Polace/Mljet

 This is a village in the bay bearing the same name, in the western part of the northern coast of the island of Mljet.
 Chief occupations are farming and fishing.
 The bay is 5.6 km long and up to 3.9 km wide.
-It is protected by a range of small, almost completely bare and unpopulated islands (Moracnik, Tajnik, Kobrava, Ovrata).
+It is protected by a range of small, almost completely bare and unpopulated islands (Moracnik, Tajik, Kobrava, Ovrata).
 Due to the closeness to Veliko and Malo Lakes, Polace is also the harbour of the Mljet lakes.

 Day 3 - Korčula

 Korčula’s abundant culture and history helped define its popular name ‘Little Dubrovnik’, a wonderfully romantic promenade runs through the town by the city walls and is teeming with lively cafes.
-Korcula town is also claimed to be the birth place of Marco Polo.
+Korcula town is also claimed to be the birthplace of Marco Polo.

 Day 4 - Lastovo Island

 Main town Lastovo can be explored by enjoyable hiking tour through forested roads.
-Lastovo is very popular area for scuba divers because of its’ rich underwater life and sunk ships from past times.
+Lastovo is a very popular area for scuba divers because of its’ rich underwater life and sunk ships from past times.

 Day 5 –Vis, Komiža